ckm3/lightkurve-ext/README.md

 Lightkurve (lk) is a Python package designed for the analysis of Kepler/K2/TESS light curves.

 Thanks to lk, one can easily access the data of the light curves, and perform some basic analysis.
 Although it's excellent design greatly enhances productivity, I still have some own requirements on my daily work.
 Therefore, I created this extensive package.
+This package is still under development, and I will add more features in the future.
+If you have simialr requirements, please join me to make it better.

 Some features are listed below:

 - lk provides a conventient interface to search for light cuves from MAST, but usually I have already downloaded some data.